 A Partnership Agreement will have a process in place to change it.
 Typically, a change to your company’s Partnership Agreement will require all of the partnership to agree to the change in writing.

+Our corporate solicitors are experienced with drafting bespoke Partnership Agreements for businesses in a range of sectors.
 With an understanding of your business, we can provide you with a Partnership Agreement tailored to your needs, which will give you and your partners peace of mind and clarity over how your business operates.
-Our Corporate & Commercial Team have extensive experience in drafting and advising on a wide range of agreements.
-We work with businesses of all sizes across a range of sectors.

-For more information on how we can support you, please contact one of our corporate and commercial specialists below.
+For more information on how we can support you, please contact one of our corporate specialists below.